-The International Centre for Diffraction Data will continue to be the world center for quality diffraction and related data, and world class software to meet and anticipate the needs of the technical community.
+The International Centre for Diffraction Data will continue to be the world center for quality diffraction and related data, and world-class software to meet the needs of the technical community.
 ICDD promotes the application of materials characterization methods in science and technology by providing forums for the exchange of ideas and information.

 Oak Ridge National Lab.

 Gaithersburg, MD, USA

 Naperville, IL, USA